Panasonic doubled the impact of its B2B campaigns with Marketo, part of Adobe Experience Cloud.

 Manager Marketing, Panasonic Business Europe

 The advanced car battery in your electronic car.
-The media production equipment streaming giants use to create your favorite series.
+The media production equipment streaming giants use to create your favourite series.
 The high-quality camera that allows your children to watch school lectures from home.
-You can thank Panasonic for all these innovations, and many more.
+You can thank Panasonic for all these innovations and many more.

-From high tech to higher education, more than 300,000 companies worldwide rely on Panasonic’s B2B solutions to run their organization.
+From high tech to higher education, more than 300,000 companies worldwide rely on Panasonic’s B2B solutions to run their organisation.
 But with so much to offer, Panasonic is not resting on its laurels.

 “We have an enormous pool of existing customers and partners, but there are so many untapped prospects out there who can benefit from our technologies,” says Joerg Hufschmid, Manager Marketing for Panasonic Business Europe.
 “It’s my team’s job to unlock this opportunity and help to refine our marketing on a global scale,” he adds.